 Your Playbook Should Prepare Employees for Interaction in Social

 With billions of people on Facebook alone, social media is the water cooler of our time.
 Employees at your company share their thoughts, photos, and videos at the drop of a hat without much thought.
 Consequently, it’s important to lay out your company’s expectations for employees in the social media playbook in a way that encourages people to participate carefully and productively, to the degree that your organization decides is appropriate.

 Determining how much an employee can say about your company on social is the first step.
 Some businesses advise never saying anything about one’s work life, while others encourage employees to put anything—even company critiques—on social.

-One rule should be ironclad: no employee at a publicly traded company should provide any commentary about the financial performance of their company or forward-looking statements.
+One rule should be ironclad: no employee at a publicly traded company should provide any commentary about the financial performance of their company or provide anything that could be considered a forward-looking statement.
 Doing so puts the employee and the company at risk for an insider trading investigation.

 How can employees effectively use social media to help them meet their specific objectives?

 There are various social media tactics that are useful to employees in conducting business.
 Activities like engaging with customers in sales or support-related conversations as part of a social listening program.
 Providing guidance on how and when to engage or escalate are important elements to include in the social media playbook.